Hallburn Community Benefit Fund Criteria

 Applicants can apply for further grants each round, however, they may not receive priority over organisations that have previously been turned away or those who are applying for the first time.

-Projects for which grants are requested must be located within the Parishes of Kirkandrews-on-Esk, Arthuret, Hethersgill, Kirklinton Middle and Westlinton.
+Projects for which grants are requested must be for the benefit of communities within the Parishes of Arthuret, Hethersgill, Kirkandrews-on-Esk, Kirklinton Middle, Nicholforest, Scaleby, Solport, Stapleton and Westlinton.

 The Fund is open to any community project which is for the benefit of residents of the local area.